1.1. Stress during certain brain development phases particularly harmful¶

 - Increased level of emotional reactivity

 1.3.2.1.5.
-Alterations in vasopressin (AVP) due to early childhood stress¶
+Changes in vasopressin (AVP) due to early childhood stress¶

 Stress and high glucocorticoid levels prenatally and in the first years of life appear to alter developmental programs that ensure dopaminergic transmission in the mesolimbic, mesocortical, and nigrostriatal systems.
-The induced changes are likely determined by the ontogenetic developmental state of these brain regions at the time of stress exposure, and their stability appears to be associated with increased lifetime susceptibility to psychiatric disorders, including drug dependence.
-In relation to schizophrenia, an alteration of the mesolimbic dopamine system triggered by chronic (social) stress has also been dircussed as a cause.
+The induced changes are likely determined by the ontogenetic developmental state of these brain regions at the time of stress exposure, and their stability appears to be associated with increased lifetime susceptibility to psychiatric disorders, including drug addiction.
+A change in the mesolimbic dopamine system triggered by chronic (social) stress is also being discussed as a cause of schizophrenia.
 Early childhood neglect correlated with increased mesolimbic dopamine release in the ventral striatum in response to acute stress.

 - Early stress caused defective development of the dopaminergic pathways of the nucleus accumbens.